by Mel Smith

 Emerging from the southern portal of the tunnel the train gently lurched to the left, squealing over the points at Weekday Cross.
 Looking to my right the junction signal box came into view.
-Below I caught a brief glimpse of the tops of red Barton and blue South Notts buses waiting in the circular Broad Marsh bus station.
+Below I caught a brief glimpse of the tops of red Barton, blue South Notts and green Nottingham Corporation buses waiting in the circular Broad Marsh bus station below.
 Slowly gathering speed and with bright sunlight streaming through the windows a mixed feeling of wellbeing, freedom and growing anticipation crept over me.
 I watched the white smoke from the as yet unknown locomotive drifting lazily past the window.

 Coasting along for a short distance we soon crossed over London Road, a main thoroughfare leading southwards out of town towards Trent Bridge.
 Slowly our speed decreased before we gently pulled into London Road High Level station and stopped.
 All now seemed well with my world, the locomotive simmered quietly at the head of the train and further back I heard doors open and slam shut as a few more passengers got on.
 After about a minute of silence a shrill whistle sounded from the platform and it was answered immediately by a whistle from the engine, we were off again.